saurbkumar/mongoCrud/Readme.md

 Documents can be filtered using the parameter `$filter` by writing SQL-like statements.
 For example, to get all documents where the age is in ['23', '45'] and address = 'address1', the parameter `$filter` should be like `age in ( '23', '45') and address = 'address1'`.
 Here one thing to note down is the quotes (`''`) around all the values, these quotes are always required, for every value.
 Right now `integer`, `string`, `boolean`, and `date` data types are supported.
 To add more data type support, see `/api/helpers/mongoFilter.pegjs` file.
 For more examples see filter test cases.

-To control what fields you can filter, go to `/api/helpers/queryHooks.js` and inside the `mapping` function modify the `queryFiels` keys.
-Assuming, you want to enable `name` and `age` filter, then the queryFiels in the mapping function will be like:
+To control what fields you can filter, go to `/api/helpers/queryHooks.js` and inside the `mapping` function modify the `queryFields` keys.
+Assuming, you want to enable `name` and `age` filter, then the queryFields in the mapping function will be like:

 ```
   ...
   function mapping() {
     ...
-      queryFiels: [
+      queryFields: [
         { name: 'name', type: 'string' },
         { name: 'age', type: 'int' }
       ],